-There can be a separate profile page where you talk more about yourself and how you came to start your business, experiences, plus how it will benefit the customer.
+There can be a separate profile page where you talk more about yourself and how you came to start your business, your experiences, plus how it will benefit the customer.
 Pictures of your team members and their credentials, especially for services, build an image of a genuine and professional setup.
 You can present that information in the form of an attractive infographic.

 4. Show Your Credentials

 Reinforcing that image of success continuously in customers’ minds leads to the reinforcement of a belief that your brand and website can be trusted.
-The ‘my credit card is safe with you’ feeling is inbuilt in customers’ consciousness.
+The ‘my credit card is safe with you’ feeling is inbuilt into customers’ consciousness.

 5. Leverage the Power of Social Media

 Social media is a component of Web 2.0 web technologies.
 Web 2.0 is an integration of web services that enable user-generated content and support social interaction such as social network participation, content rating, and tagging.
 Social media has expanded business content communications through content creation, discovery, and sharing of information.

 Social media conversations that have the power of going viral can influence product sales.
 Harness the power of social media.
 The social media field has many channels, including Twitter, Instagram, Facebook, and new ones such as Tik Tok.
 Engage your customers to link their feedback on your website to their social media accounts.